LucidMD/cloudyricing/README.md

 - FluxBox
 - dwm

-They will be done in the order they are listed, cherry picked from a spinning wheel
+They will be done in the order they are listed, cherry picked from a spinning wheel.